 Fig 2.
 How do you get from A to B?
 Theory: you adjust what you learn in A to B. Reality: you forget what you learned in A and adapt to B. Or more typically: What you learned in A becomes a habit and prevents you from participating in B effectively.
 Alternative: instead of learning A, learn B directly by changing the mental image.

 This situation is in fact the inevitable end result of starting out with the image of dancers moving in space in the horizontal dimension.
 If you look at a crowded milonga like the one at Salon Canning dancers move in place around and only momentarily move horizontally in space.
 The situation that you get in a studio lesson with plenty of floor space is not the norm but the exception.
-That is, if the goal is to be able to dance in a crowded milonga, then the situation of the studio lesson cannot be taken for granted.
-In fact, I’ve seen many teachers, including those from Buenos Aires, who either cannot dance efficiently in a crowded milonga, or who completely changed their “style” of dancing from what they are teaching.
+If the goal is to be able to dance in a crowded milonga, then the situation of the studio lesson can’t be taken for granted.
+In fact, I’ve seen many teachers including those from Buenos Aires who are either unable to dance efficiently in a crowded milonga or who completely change their style of dancing from what they are teaching.
 The assumption seems to be that when you’re learning you need to start out this way and then you’ll somehow adapt or figure it out for yourself.
 But again we find that many, perhaps most, do not figure it out.
 Also, isn’t the point of tango lessons that you don’t need to figure it out for yourself and that what you learn will take you to being able to dance at milongas in the most efficient way possible?
 Viewed in this way it seems that the teaching technique that uses the image of horizontal movement is completely counterproductive.

 The next question is how this changes the mechanics of the partnering.
-As I explain in Walking and the principle of reversibility we can initiate a walking movement that is elliptical in the vertical and lateral dimensions, and this movement can be transmitted (without moving horizontally in space) through the primary and secondary connections of the embrace (see Embrace: the essence of tango).
+As I explain in Reversibility we can initiate a walking movement that is elliptical in the vertical and lateral dimensions, and this movement can be transmitted without moving horizontally in space through the primary and secondary connections of the embrace.
 This type of movement utilises the principles of efficient movement and does not require any process of planning-signalling-reception-execution.
 Instead, there is an immediate connection between the partners who simply need to learn the basic rules of efficient movement (see also the “finger dance” in Reversibility).
 The practices for alignment, back release and coordination provide the basis of the long spine image.
 Once this image is established direction provides the technique for movement which takes place naturally, efficiently, instantaneously and without the need to power into the step.
 The leader initiates with the foot then changing weight and releasing initiates an efficient transmission of the direction of movement to his partner.
 Because the woman is standing in a dynamic position (see Back Release Practice 2: Floating Foot) she can respond efficiently (see Coordination Practice 2: Extending; Direction Practice 1: Turning Out).